Key Highlights

 Compare Utility Trailers and Traditional Trucks: Key Differences

-Conversely, conventional vehicles are self-powered and offer either enclosed or open cargo space, making them suitable for larger loads.
+Conversely, are self-powered and offer either enclosed or open cargo space, making them suitable for larger loads.
 They provide the convenience of a single vehicle for transport, which is especially advantageous for long-distance hauls or when moving heavy machinery.
 For example, a flatbed vehicle can efficiently transport construction materials such as lumber or steel beams, which may exceed the capacity of a service vehicle.

 Explore the Advantages of Utility Trailers for Construction Projects